 Standard Broadband is currently constructing our Fibre To The Home network in several communities.
 Below you will find answers to some of the more commonly asked questions.
-We also maintain a construction update page for each community that is updated on weekly basis with more specific details for each project.
-Should you have any questions or concerns please feel free to contact our construction hot line at 1-866-304-9117 or via email email@example.com.
+Should you have any questions or concerns please feel free to contact our construction hot line at 1-866-304-9117 or via email firstname.lastname@example.org.
 Alternatively you may complete the contact form on this page.

 Common FTTH Construction Questions

 Will there be work done on private property?